pikvm/pikvm/docs/tailscale.md

 If everything is successful, PiKVM will become a member of your VPN network.

-!!! warning
-    **Do not update Tailscale if you don't have access to PiKVM without VPN, because on breaking change in Tailscale, you may lose access.**
+!!! warning "Do not update Tailscale if you don't have access to PiKVM without VPN"

-    Unfortunately sometimes updating the Tailscale client on PiKVM can cause problems.
+    Unfortunately sometimes updating the Tailscale client can cause problems due breaking changes.
-    This is happening since Tailscale has weak support of read-only systems.
+    This is a reality that has to be taken into account.

 -----